Leslie Baumann

-Leslie Baumann, M.D. is an American dermatologist, author, and researcher based in Miami, Florida.
+Leslie Baumann is an American dermatologist, author, and researcher based in Miami, Florida.
 She founded the Cosmetic Dermatology Center at the University of Miami in 1997 and is the founder and CEO of the Baumann Cosmetic and Research Institute.

 Baumann has authored several dermatology textbooks and with The New York Times bestseller, The Skin Type Solution.
 She is also the author of a regular columns for the Miami Herald, Dermatology News and Yahoo!
 Health.

-Background
+Early life and education

 Baumann was born and raised in Lubbock, Texas.
 She attended the University of Texas for her undergraduate studies, and later graduated from Baylor College of Medicine.
-Baumann completed her residency at the University of Miami’s Leonard M. Miller School of Medicine.
+Baumann completed her residency at the University of Miami’s Miller School of Medicine.